Matthew Golden: Professional career

 Golden was selected in the first round with the 23rd overall in the 2025 NFL draft by the Green Bay Packers.
 He was the first wide receiver selected in the first round by the Packers since Javon Walker in 2002.
 Golden signed his four-year rookie contract on May 19, 2025 worth $17.58 million fully guaranteed.

 Golden made his NFL debut in Week 1 against the Detroit Lions, catching 2 passes for 16 yards in the 27–13 win.
 In the Week 3 loss to the Cleveland Browns, Golden had his first 50+ yard game, catching 4 passes for 52 yards and rushing 9 yards.
+On January 10, in a Wild Card playoff game against the Chicago Bears, Golden had 4 receptions for 84 yards, including a 23-yard touchdown, the first of his NFL career, in a 31–27 loss.